Atul-AI08/Context-Aware-Recipe-Generator/README.md

 # Context-Aware Recipe Generator

-## Overview
+**Adapt-a-dish** is an AI-powered recipe transformation assistant that customizes recipes based on dietary preferences, skill level, and serving size.
+Whether you're vegan, gluten-free, or exploring healthier options, Adapt-a-dish adapts your favorite recipes into personalized culinary masterpieces.

-The **Context-Aware Recipe Generator** is an intelligent web application that suggests recipes based on dish names or images.
 It uses a fine-tuned Vision Transformer (ViT) model with LoRA (Low-Rank Adaptation) for image-based recognition and incorporates user-defined contexts (e.g., "vegan", "low-calorie") to customize recipe results.
 The app fetches recipe data using the Tavily search API and generates detailed recipes through a LLaMA model accessed via the Groq API.
+For customizing recipes, the system uses ChromaDB and Ollama for ingredient substitution and recipe transformation.

-## Features
+## 🚀 Features

 - **Image-Based Dish Recognition**: Upload an image to identify a dish using a fine-tuned ViT model with LoRA.
 - **Text-Based Dish Input**: Input a dish name directly for recipe generation.